 - Q. What is the LAMP?

 A. There are many ways to become a teacher.
 Some school districts will hire college graduates with degrees in an arts and sciences content area as licensed teachers on an emergency basis, but state licensure offers the best opportunity for long-term stability in a teaching career.
-The Licensure Alternative Masters Program (LAMP) is designed for someone who has an undergraduate degree in an area other than education and would like to become a licensed teacher.
+The Licensure and Masters Program (LAMP) is designed for someone who has an undergraduate degree in an area other than education and would like to become a licensed teacher.
 Our program offers courses that will lead to teacher licensure by the State of Ohio and a Master’s degree in education.
-Additional requirements for teacher licensure include a criminal background check and successful completion of the PRAXIS II.
+Additional requirements for teacher licensure include a criminal background check and successful completion of the Ohio Assessment for Educators (OAE).

 - Q. What steps do I have to take to complete the LAMP in special education?